WTW-IM/es-components/packages/es-components/src/components/controls/buttons/Button.md

-Any additional props passed to the Button component will get passed to the HTML button element.
+Additional props supplied to the Button component will be passed to the underlying button element.

 ## Button Style Types